SSH key

 or$HOME/.ssh/id_rsa

-(the private key) from the source computer to your windows computer. - On Windows: you need a copy of your private key (.ppk) from the source Windows computer.
+- On Windows: you need a copy of your private key (.ppk) from the source Windows computer.

-Then read the section importing key in Windows mobaxterm.
+then read the section importing key in Windows mobaxterm.

 SSH client configuration